Coronavirus has had an impact on the way we deliver services and a number of changes as a result of Covid 19 are also listed on this page.

 The Elections team are working from home and are unable to send out registration forms as quickly as they normally would.
 Please complete a registration form online if you are able to.

-Register online on the GOV.UK website Requests for information (FOI, EIR and SAR)
+Register online on the GOV.UK website Requests for information (FOI, EIR, SAR and ERASURE)

-The Access to Information Team will make every effort to respond to requests for information within the statutory timescales however you are likely to experience delays as resources are re-directed to front line services because of Coronavirus.
+The Access to Information Team will make every effort to respond to requests for information within the statutory timescales however you are likely to experience delays as resources are re-directed.

 We apologise for this and appreciate your understanding and patience.